ckunte/m-one/inc/wind.typ

 = Wind

-The following offers a way to visualize wind profile for a given `Uo` and `t` for a range of heights up to a maximum of `h`.
+The following offers a way to visualize wind profile for a given $U_o$ and $t$ for a range of heights up to a maximum of $h$.

 == Based on ISO 19901-1:2005